Hamish McMaster, Owner & Founder of Water By Nature, puts you through River Language 101 so you’re up to speed on whitewater lingo!

 Trip Leader: The person who has overall responsibility on the river for all participants getting down the river safely.

 Braai: A Southern African Term for a barbeque.
-As well as large amounts of meat often vegetables are also cooked in the coals such as cabbage, Gem squash and potatoes.
+In addition to large amounts of meat, often vegetables are also cooked in the coals such as cabbage, Gem squash and potatoes.

-Long swimmer: Somebody who fall out of the raft and is further away.
+Long swimmer: Somebody who falls out of the raft and is further away.
 They can be assisted with a paddle, kayaker or throw bag to get back to the raft.

 Dumptruck: When the raft stands up on one side and paddlers fall out and the raft stays upright.

-Surf: A raft stays in a hole and can rotate and move substantially.
+Surf: When the raft stays in a hole and rotates or moves substantially.

 Flip: When the raft capsizes and goes from an upright position to an upside down position.
 Guides carry “fliplines” to re-right the boats and get everyone back in.

-Safety: The overall process of how the company and guides you choose to go with, will look after you.
-This can also be used as a term where guides wait at a rapid with kayaks and throwbags in case of a swimmer, they can rescue them quickly.
+Safety: The overall process of how the company and guides you choose to go with will look after you.
+This can also be used as a term where guides wait at a rapid with kayaks and throwbags in case of a swimmer so they can rescue them quickly.

 Video Boater: A person who goes down before the rafts to capture your trip as a movie.

-Sweep Boat: The last boat on a trip which often safety gear such as first aid, wrap kit and satellite telephone.
+Sweep Boat: The last boat on a trip which often carries safety gear such as first aid, wrap kits and satellite telephones.